skylerberg/quad/techniques.md

 ## Techniques

+### Techniques I want to include

+Something like Sue de Coq should be possible

+Requirement / intersection counting: If there are x tiles with an attribute and that attribute is required y times, and y > x, then y - x intersections of these requirements must have the attribute.
+If y - x is equal to the number of possible intersections, then all tiles without that attribute can be removed from the candidates list for those intersections.

+Disjoint set analysis: We need to assign n tiles to m groups.
+We can make sets that satisfy the group requirement for each group.
+We can rule out some of these sets if it is not possible to union solution sets for each group into a set of n tiles.

 ### Hidden Single

 This technique states that if a tile is only valid for one space, we must place